Seven Steps to Approaching Healing

 This is where we need to start exercising caution.
 Steps 5-7 carry increased risks.
 Some of these steps also place us in situations where we are relying on other people’s skill.

-These modalities include most body work, including massage, acupuncture, heat and cold, and chiropractic.
+These modalities include most body work, including massage, acupuncture, heat and cold, and chiropractic care.
 This also includes energy modalities such as pEMF (magnetic fields), laser therapy, moxibustion, shockwave therapy, etc.

 For many people, this is the entry point to “alternative medicine”.
 These are therapies that are sought out as alternatives to drugs and surgeries, or alongside major interventions to support the body during recovery.